ktorio/ktor-documentation/topics/client.md

 ```
 {src="snippets/_misc_client/DefaultEngineCreate.kt"}

 In this case, the client will choose an engine automatically depending on the artifacts [added in a build script](#engine-dependency).
-You can learn more from the [](http-client_engines.md#default) section.
+You can learn how the client chooses an engine from the [](http-client_engines.md#default) documentation section.

 ## Configure the Client {id="configure-client"}